dmadole/MiniDOS-del/README.md

 The path name of a directory may be given with a trailing slash or not, with the slight change to behavior as noted.

 The -v option will display the path names as they are deleted.

+> [!NOTE]
+>This repository has a submodule for the include files needed to build it.
+You can have these pulled automatically if you add the  --recurse-submodules option to your git pull command.